ckeditor/ckeditor5/packages/ckeditor5-media-embed/docs/features/media-embed.md

 To remove certain providers, use {@link module:media-embed/mediaembed~MediaEmbedConfig#removeProviders `config.mediaEmbed.removeProviders`}.

-For instance, to leave only the previewable providers use this
+For instance, to leave only the previewable providers configure this feature as follows:

 ```js
 ClassicEditor